ilyademidow/java-code-editor-back/README.md

 1. Put this name to the token and create folder with this name
 1. Make a `.java` and a `.class` files in that folder and execute it and send a result to you

-### TODO list
-- Split to REST Controller (RC) and Compiler (C)
-- RC writes code to the queue file
-- C executes code from the queue file